akashjoshi448/delete_files_s3_DeleteMarkers/README.md

 Install requirements.txt
 Run "python2.7 run.py -h"(This will give you help to let you know the required params to pass)
 # Example to run
-"python2.7 s3.py -F resources/ -A XXXXXX -S XXXXXX -R XXXXX -D (Bool y,n) -F XXXXX -B XXXXXX"
+"python2.7 run.py -A XXXXXX -S XXXXXX -R XXXXX -D (Bool y,n) -F XXXXX -B XXXXXX"
-# Varialbes to be passed
+# Variables to be passed
 "-A", help="Access key of s3(Required)"

 "-S", help="Secret key of s3(Required)"